Business text messaging sends customers directly to the advertiser so they don’t get lost in the search engine ‘jungle.’

 Instead of sending potential customers online, smart advertisers are directing traffic to either their vanity Toll-Free or local business number where consumers can text the business directly.
 (Keep in mind that using these 10-digit ‘long codes’ is cheaper and better than leasing five-digit ‘short codes’ for at least five good reasons such as ease of implementation.)

 The use of phone numbers in a call to action (CTA) isn’t new, of course, but the fact that consumers can text a local business and/or Toll-Free phone number IS relatively recent.
 Multiple studies have shown that consumers far prefer texting over voice calls.

 Offering a special deal or coupon to consumers who send a text doesn’t just save them from the search engine jungle; it can also differentiate the business from its competitors.
 The medium is the message – and in this case, the use of text messaging signals that the company is focused on the customer’s experience and staying with – or even ahead of – the communications curve.

 In summary, the use of text messaging as a CTA can be a huge boon for advertisers by limiting consumers’ exposure to competitors while capturing qualified leads and building brand equity.

 By employing simple, rules-based chatbots, advertisers can help consumers quickly get the information they’re looking for.
-Plus, they can engage consumers in a quick ‘conversation’ to break the ice, prequalify leads and help them take the next step in their customer journey.
+Plus, they can engage consumers in a quick ‘conversation’ to break the ice, prequalify leads and help them take the next steps toward building a messaging channel.
 It’s also a great way to deliver ‘sticky,’ value-added benefits such as a coupon or to enroll consumers in a loyalty program that keeps them coming back for more.